Brad King (Chairman)

 Sheldon Epps is the Artistic Director of The Pasadena Playhouse.
 For a complete bio, click here.

-Darrell Miller, a partner in the Los Angeles office of the national law firm Fox Rothschild LLP and co-chair of its Entertainment Law practice, has been at the forefront of the transformation taking place in the entertainment industry, helping stars capitalize on their brands as a result of the emergence of a myriad of innovative delivery platforms and new media outlets.
+Darrell Miller, Managing Partner of the Los Angeles offices of the national law firm Fox Rothschild LLP and chair of its Entertainment Law practice, has been at the forefront of the transformation taking place in the entertainment industry, helping stars capitalize on their brands as a result of the emergence of a myriad of innovative delivery platforms and new media outlets.
 Darrell came to Hollywood in the late 1980s to actively participate in the development of new content to fuel the digital revolution then known as the “Information Superhighway.”
 He quickly became a leader in that field, counseling clients on ways to engage their audiences via traditional media (radio, television and film) with a view toward distribution on new media platforms.
 With a razor-sharp focus on entertainment industry clients, Darrell has cultivated long-standing relationships with numerous studio executives and creative personnel, including artists, writers, directors and producers associated with a variety of television programs and motion pictures.
 He also serves as special counsel for major corporations and independent production companies relating to the entertainment industry.
 Consistently named in the Top 50 Showbiz Players by "Black Enterprise Magazine," Darrell has earned a reputation as a “nice guy” and as a dedicated—and when needed, tenacious—advocate for his clients.

 Abel R. Ramirez was born in Yucatan, Mexico and came to Pasadena as a young adult.
 He started his long career in Food Service at The Huntington Hotel (currently The Langham) and The Athenaeum at CalTech.
 He has been the CEO of Ramirez-Bianchi Corp which includes El Portal Restaurant, Yahaira's Café and Vanessa's Coffee House for over 18 years.
 He has been involved with and served on the Boards for Hillsides Home for Children, Playhouse District Association, Foothill Vocational Services, Latino Heritage and L.A.
 Food Bank.
 He was also just recently the President of the Board at Pasadena Senior Center.
 Abel has been married to Rosalia for over 40 years and has 3 sons and 6 grandchildren.
 Abel returns to the Board of the Pasadena Playhouse after a 2.5 year absence willing to continue his service to the organization and to the community.